 For students attending in-person, instruction will be provided as indicated in the Individual Education Plan (IEP).
-Some related services and itinerant instruction may be provided via virtual means.
+Some related services and itinerant instruction may be provided via virtual means.\

 For students attending remotely, instruction will be provided virtually in a manner commensurate with the IEP.
-Related services and itinerant instruction will be provided via virtual means.
+Related services will be provided via in-person or teletherapy for students attending in-person.
+Related services will be provided via teletherapy for remote students, unless unique circumstances require an in-person consultation or therapy.

-Individual student needs must be considered in order to prioritize access to in-person instruction, including, but not limited to: IEP/IAP instructional intensity, environmental structures, behavioral supports and interventions, and access to specialized equipment.
+\Individual student needs must be considered in order to prioritize access to in-person instruction, including, but not limited to: IEP/IAP instructional intensity, environmental structures, behavioral supports and interventions, and access to specialized equipment.
 Priority should be given to students served in Early Childhood Special Education, Alternate Curriculum Environment, and Behavior Support Classrooms, as well as students receiving Resource, Coteach, RDSPD, or Dyslexia services.

 For students attending in-person, instruction will be provided as indicated in the Individual Education Plan (IEP).
-Some related services and itinerant instruction may be provided via virtual means.
+Some related services and itinerant instruction may be provided via virtual means.\

 For students attending remotely, instruction will be provided virtually in a manner commensurate with the IEP.
-Related services and itinerant instruction will be provided via virtual means.
+Related services will be provided via in-person or teletherapy for students attending in-person.
+Related services will be provided via teletherapy for remote students, unless unique circumstances require an in-person consultation or therapy.

-Individual student needs must be considered in order to prioritize access to in-person instruction, including, but not limited to: IEP/IAP instructional intensity, environmental structures, behavioral supports and interventions, and access to specialized equipment.
+\Individual student needs must be considered in order to prioritize access to in-person instruction, including, but not limited to: IEP/IAP instructional intensity, environmental structures, behavioral supports and interventions, and access to specialized equipment.
 Priority should be given to students with IEPs or IAPs or who require greater support and/or supervision in the implementation of §504 accommodations.

 For students attending in-person, instruction will be provided as indicated in the Individual Education Plan (IEP).
-Some related services and itinerant instruction may be provided via virtual means.
+Some related services and itinerant instruction may be provided via virtual means.\

 For students attending remotely, instruction will be provided virtually in a manner commensurate with the IEP.
-Related services and itinerant instruction will be provided via virtual means.
+Related services will be provided via in-person or teletherapy for students attending in-person.
+Related services will be provided via teletherapy for remote students, unless unique circumstances require an in-person consultation or therapy.

-Individual student needs must be considered in order to prioritize access to in-person instruction, including, but not limited to: IEP/IAP instructional intensity, environmental structures, behavioral supports and interventions, and access to specialized equipment.
+\Individual student needs must be considered in order to prioritize access to in-person instruction, including, but not limited to: IEP/IAP instructional intensity, environmental structures, behavioral supports and interventions, and access to specialized equipment.
 Priority should be given to students with IEPs or IAPs or who require support and/or supervision in the implementation of §504 accommodations.